 French Finance Minister Bruno Le Maire said it was "legitimate" for Paris, as the biggest shareholder in Renault, to have a say in the proposed tie-up and that Renault should focus on shoring up its relationship with Nissan before pursuing mergers with other firms.

 The tensions with Nissan and the collapse of the merger talks have raised questions over the future of the French carmaker, which last year sold 3.9 million vehicles, more than half of them outside of Europe.

 Nissan and Renault have been partners for more than 20 years after Ghosn stepped in to pull the Japanese firm back from the brink of bankruptcy.

-But in the latest sign of Ghosn's fall from grace, shareholders overwhelming voted to deny him a 224,000 euro performance bonus, after Renault had already stripped him of millions of euros in pay.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+But in the latest sign of Ghosn's fall from grace, shareholders overwhelming voted to deny him a 224,000 euro performance bonus, after Renault had already stripped him of millions of euros in pay.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.